puyt/glab-enhancer-browser-extension/README.md

 - Highlight issues assigned to yourself
 - Render project logos in issue overview & board when viewed in groups
 - Use "Threads" in favor of "Comments" by default
-- Show unresolved threads in the detail
+- Show unresolved threads in the overview & detail
-- Show unresolved threads **created by you** in the detail, with scrollTo buttons
+- Show unresolved threads **created by you**
+- Show unresolved threads created by you **with responses**
 - Validate incomplete issues in issue detail (e.g. missing iteration, weight, specific labels, ...)

 **Merge Requests**